-Setting element deletion can be useful, as is as the deletion of unconnected regions.
+Setting element deletion can be useful, as well as the deletion of unconnected regions.
 There is an option to use element deletion for the explicit load cases, but not for the implicit load cases.

-2.8.
+2.13.
 Constrained Optimization using the Multipoint Algorithm

 Constrained optimization uses the part mass fractions and load case weights as global variables.
 It is therefore the values of these global variables that are used in the constrained optimization and not that of the element density variables, which are computed from the values of the global variables.
-This design process uses a multi-point approach: either to compute derivatives with respect to the global variables or by evaluating a number of designs selecting randomly around the last best one.
+This design process uses a multi-point approach: either to compute derivatives with respect to the global variables or by evaluating designs selecting randomly around the last best one.

-It should be understood that the structure is always designed to be stiffest structure possible, but with the global variables selected such as to satisfy the constraints.
+Note that the structure is always designed to be stiffest structure possible, but with the global variables selected such as to satisfy the constraints.
 Displacement constraints, being directly related to the stiffness of the structure, are good choices of constraints.
 But the topology design process will not resolve issues such as stress concentrations.